reiver/cyber80/README.md

 * teaching programming through game development, and
 * retro game development.

+## 80

+The “80” in “cyber80” stands for “1980s”.
+Which is the era that the _cyber80_ is inspired by.

 ## Video Game Consoles

 A **video game console** is a _computer_ designed primarily to be used to play video games.